Spectrum of Learning: See

 Church

 People’s movements often start in someone’s house, usually around the kitchen table.
 They tend to bubble up with free flowing conversations and a vision for change.
 Little by little such movements spread.
 They can spread so far and wide and deep as to diminish empire.
-Protectors of empire, more truthfully those who are imprisoned by … Continue reading “Church”
+Protectors of empire, really they are imprisoned by it, by … Continue reading “Church”

 Faith Works